Abhishekmishra-17/Phenol-formaldehyde-Resin-Urea-formaldehyde-resin/pedagogy/README.md

 With sample procedure provided by default user, students will able to perform the experiment.They proceed the stpes by hitting "Procedure" button shown on simulator to understand the concepts.<br>Procedure button is different for different procedures accordingly.  </u>
 <br>
 On click "select" button they will be able to add particular apparatus and by hitting "start" button they will be able to start the use of that apparatus and finally analyzed the result.
+Both Phenol-formaldehyde simulator and urea-formaldehyde simulator work on same strategy.
 <br/>
 <div align="right">
     <b><a href="#top">↥ back to top</a></b>